iainquayle/birch/construct-named.md

 t1 = {a: u32, b: i32}
 ```

+While an field could technically be declared, and then used in the struct type, they are currently not allowed.

 #### access

 Single element access is done by dot notation, destructuring is done by curly braces, and aliasing is done by the as keyword.